Cyfell/bluez-dbus/README.md

 # bluez-dbus
-Example using client D-Bus API using C
+Example using client D-Bus API using C (in progress)